Alt.Latino Playlist: A Tribute, A Hip-Hop Remake Of A Cuban Classic And More

 Angelica Garcia is one of my favorite musical finds of last year for her irreverent Pop Rocks energy and proud Latina joy.
 Take "Guadalupe" as an example: Built around La Virgen de Guadalupe as a monument to feminine power, the Mexican-Salvadoran singer venerates la virgen as a teenager.
 "The more I thought about her, the more I was amazed and inspired by such a young girl being one of the most highly regarded figures among men and women," she says in a press release.

 Garcia's pride vibrates off her refrain — "I wanna be like her" — as in the video, where she dances with her younger sisters in the sunshine.
-Her debut album, Cha Cha Palace, comes out Feb.
+Her new album, Cha Cha Palace, comes out Feb.
 28, and I want every Latina teen to hear it. — Stefanie Fernández

 Sotomayor, "Menéate Pa' Mí"